Cyril-Xd/ReMod.Core-Quest/README.md

-# Quest version
+# ReMod.Core Quest Version
-THis is a port of the ReMod.Core project, originally ported as a button API by XOX-Toxic, with a restoration of its function as the ReMod.Core by Neeko, and includes extended functionality by me, Cyril
+This is a port of the ReMod.Core project, originally ported as a ButtonAPI by XOX-Toxic with a restoration of it's function as the ReMod.Core by uwuclara and includes extended functionality by me, Cyril.

+### ReMod.Core-Updater
+You can use ReMod.Core-Updater plugin to automatically update ReMod.Core Quest Library that can be found [here](https://github.com/uwuclara/ReMod.Core-Updater).

 # ReMod.Core